preact-tech/preact_utilities/sample_code/python/yolo_streamer/README.md

-# Simple Streamer
+# Yolo Streamer
 Sample python code to stream and display data from a PreAct ToF sensor.
+Yolov8 segmentaiton model will be run on the amplitude image to detect people.
+People will be colored blue in amplitude image and point cloud.

 ## Prerequisites
 Install required packages